Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Algorithm

 \begin{small}

 \end{small}

 The \GLRklUCB{} algorithm can be viewed as a \klUCB{} algorithm allowing for some \emph{restarts} on the different arms.
-A restart happens when the Bernoulli GLR change-point detector detects a change on the arm that has been played (line $9$).
-To be fully specific, $\GLR_\delta(Z_1,\dots,Z_n) = \mathrm{True}$ if and only if \begin{small}
+A restart happens when the Bernoulli GLR changepoint detector detects a change on the arm that has been played (line $9$).
+To be fully specific, $\GLR_\delta(Y_1,\dots,Y_n) = \mathrm{True}$ if and only if the GLR statistic associated to those $n$ samples, \begin{small}